teaholic/Refactoring-Tennis-Kata/python/README.md

 - Temporary fields and all code operating on them can be put in a separate class via **Extract Class**.
 In other words, you’re creating a method object, achieving the same result as if you would perform **Replace Method with Method Object**.
 - Introduce **Null Object** and integrate it in place of the conditional code which was used to check the temporary field values for existence.

+## My refactoring process

+### Step #1 - I used Extract class to treat a temporary field tempScore.

+After this step, I noticed that tempScore is repeated twice now.
+Also, p1points and p2points are temporary values too.
+Finally, the result type is anemic - hidden in the switch statements of the score method (primitive obsession).